Talking of Medium, as we were, Matt Locke had a great idea on how Medium could bring a new but familiar business model to the journalism web:

 Well, this e-mail arrived during the Trump inauguration:

 So, that’s that.
 Another journalism experiment launched, acquired and killed.
 Matter RIP.
-You did reader-support longform right – until you were killed.
+You did reader-supported longform right – until you were killed.